dneilson/JqueryshadowDom/README.md

 # JqueryshadowDom
-Creation of Shadow Dom in Page using Jquery
+* Plugin for Jquery to help with the creation of Shadow Dom elements - and manipulating the content inside of them dynamically.